Gabapentin Capsules or Tablets

-What is this medicine?
+What is this medication?

 This medicine may be used for other purposes; ask your health care provider or pharmacist if you have questions.

-What should I tell my health care provider before I take this medicine?
+What should I tell my care team before I take this medication?

 They need to know if you have any of these conditions:

-- kidney disease
+- Kidney disease

-- lung or breathing disease
+- Lung or breathing disease

-- suicidal thoughts, plans, or attempt; a previous suicide attempt by you or a family member
+- Suicidal thoughts, plans, or attempt; a previous suicide attempt by you or a family member

-- pregnant or trying to get pregnant
+- Pregnant or trying to get pregnant

-How should I use this medicine?
+How should I use this medication?

-Take this medicine by mouth with a glass of water.
+Take this medication by mouth with a glass of water.
 Follow the directions on the prescription label.
 You can take it with or without food.
 If it upsets your stomach, take it with food.
-Take your medicine at regular intervals.
+Take your medication at regular intervals.
 Do not take it more often than directed.
-Do not stop taking except on your doctor's advice.
+Do not stop taking except on your care team's advice.